iarroyof/iarroyof.github.io/_pages/about.md

   - /about.html
 ---

 Ignacio Arroyo is a Data Science consultant in the insurance industry.
-Also he holds a professorship in Machine Learning, at UNAM, the premier University in Latin America.
-His research work focuses mainly on Natural Language Processing (NLP) and other applications of Machine Learning to data imbalance modeling.
-He recently earned a Ph.D. degree in Computer Science with focus on Artificial Intelligence, and holds a MSc degree in Intelligent Systems with applications to electronics.
-He loves rinding bike.
+He is also a professor of Machine Learning at UNAM, one of the main universities in Latin America.
+Her research work focuses mainly on natural language processing (NLP) and other machine learning applications to solve data imbalance problems.
+He recently obtained a Ph.D. in Computer Science with emphasis in Artificial Intelligence, and has a Master's degree in Intelligent Systems with applications in electronics.
+He loves to ride a bicycle.